cybertekjoe/Project-1/README.md

 - copy the [filebeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat.yml), [filebeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/filebeat-configuration.yml), [metricbeat.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat.yml), and [metricbeat-configuration.yml](https://github.com/cybertekjoe/Project-1/blob/main/Ansible/metricbeat-configuration.yml), files to the Ansible folder

-- Run the playbooks:
+- To run the playbooks:
+  - First make sure the hosts file in the ansible folder has the elk information in it.
+It should be on line 25 if you downloaded the host file above.
-  - First the install-elk.yml: run "ansible-playbook install-elk.yml"
+  - Then install-elk.yml by running "ansible-playbook install-elk.yml"
   - Then the filebeat and metric beat playbooks
     - run "ansible-playbook filebeat.yml"
     - run "ansible-playbook metricbeat.yml"